What is the use of Function keys on your Computer; F1 to F12 shortcut keys use in windows?

 Pressing F11 opens full-screen mode in Windows Explorer and all browsers including Google Chrome.
 On MS Excel Shift + F11 adds a new sheet and Ctrl + F11 adds a new macro to the workbook.

-Pressing F12 in Microsoft Word will instantly open the Save As option for you to save the document as a new file.
+Pressing F12 in Microsoft Word will instantly open the Save As an option for you to save the document as a new file.
 Pressing Ctrl + Shift + F12 is equivalent to Ctrl + P on MS Office .